tkr22777/teaching-cs-630/week_04/06_select_aggregates.md

 ## Overview

 Aggregate functions perform calculations on multiple rows and return a single result.
-This guide covers aggregate functions, GROUP BY, and HAVING clauses in PostgreSQL.
+This guide covers aggregate functions, GROUP BY, and HAVING clauses using standard SQL.

 ## Sample Data